 (1) A failed final board examination may be retaken twice.
-A further retake may be granted by application to the FH Board via the Head of the Board within four weeks of notification that the final examination has been failed.
+A further retake may be granted by application to the Board via the Head of the Board within four weeks of notification that the final examination has been failed.
+The Board shall decide on the application within eight weeks of receipt of the full application documents (this period shall not apply during breaks and holidays specified in the academic calendar of FH JOANNEUM.)

-&lt;sup>32 "Subjects" shall be taken to mean courses included in the curriculum.
+29 "Subjects" shall be taken to mean courses included in the curriculum.

-&lt;sup>33 The mark for the Master's or Diploma examination shall not be taken into account in the average grade for the degree programme.
+30 The mark for the Master's examination shall not be taken into account in the average grade for the degree or certificate programme.

-(2) The entire final examination must be retaken if just one part of the examination was given the mark "Nicht genügend" (fail).

-(3) The dates for final examination retakes shall be between two weeks and six months after the failed examination.
-The head of degree programme shall set the dates for the retakes within this time frame.
+- (2) The entire final examination must be retaken if just one part of the examination was given the mark "Nicht genügend" (fail). - (3) The dates for final examination retakes shall be between two weeks and six months after the failed examination.
+The head of the degree or certificate programme shall set the dates for the retakes within this time frame.